In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 With a notable focus on enterprise eCommerce, BigCommerce lives up to its name.

-It’s a SaaS framework that can also be used as a headless option, making it more flexible in terms of its suitability for different companies despite its emphasis on larger ones.
+It’s a SaaS framework that can also be used as a headless option, making it more flexible for different companies despite its emphasis on larger ones.

-BigCommerce’s philosophy emphasizes flexibility and scalability, as evidenced by its large number of integrations.
+BigCommerce’s philosophy emphasizes flexibility and scalability, as evidenced by its extensive integration ecosystem.

 BigCommerce’s pricing kicks in after an initial 15-day free trial period.
 At that point, you can pay as little as $39 per month--or as much as $399 in monthly fees.